jqueuniet/netbox-go/apiv4_2/docs/PowerPortRequest.md

 ### NewPowerPortRequest

-`func NewPowerPortRequest(device BriefDeviceRequest, name string, ) *PowerPortRequest`
+`func NewPowerPortRequest(device BriefInterfaceRequestDevice, name string, ) *PowerPortRequest`

 NewPowerPortRequest instantiates a new PowerPortRequest object This constructor will assign default values to properties that have it defined,